EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [info]Routes is a good place to start planning your application.
 If you're not sure where to start, start with routes.[/info]

-The example app allows the user to upload photos and add title and description to each photo.
+We want the our app to allow users to upload photos and add title and description to each photo.
 So we start with urls where the user will be perform these actions.

 ```javascript
 App.Router.map(function(){